padarom/elements/README.md

 most presentable state at all times.
 Whenever I have time I try to streamline some of the config, but especially when trying out new tools the code could be a bit wild.

-There's a couple of ideas I have for this:
+Additionally, there's a couple of ideas I have for this:
 - [ ] Deploy base tooling to all hosts.
-This mainly includes `nushell` and `helix` configs.
+This mainly includes shell and `helix` configs.
 They should still be configurable per-host.
 Potential issue here could be hosts where I don't use home manager
 - [ ] Make everything more composable.
 Can make use of the `elements` config some more, like how it's done for `quirks`

 [just]: https://github.com/casey/just